Perth Mint Certificates

 The Perth Mint of Western Australia, originally a branch of the British Royal Mint, was established in 1899.

-In 1970 ownership of the Mint transitioned to the State Government of Western Australia.
-In 1988, the Mint’s current parent company Gold Corporation was established as a statutory authority of the Western Australian Government via the Gold Corporation Act of 1987.
+In 1970 ownership of The Perth Mint transitioned to the State Government of Western Australia.
+In 1988, The Perth Mint’s current parent company Gold Corporation was established as a statutory authority of the Western Australian Government via the Gold Corporation Act of 1987.
 The Perth Mint refines most of Australia’s gold bullion and produces legal tender coins and is a renowned expert in the area of coin design and production.

 How can I buy Perth Mint Certificates?